leonardoLavagna/leonardoLavagna/README.md

   3. 🌸 **Iris species prediction app**

-     A simple app based on the famous Iris dataset that carry out a classification task using a random forest model
+     A simple app based on the famous Iris dataset that carries out a classification task using a random forest model
      * GitHub Repository of the project https://github.com/leonardoLavagna/ml-iris-prediction-app
      * App deployed on Heroku https://ml-iris-prediction-app.herokuapp.com
 </details>